weteor/LuttUnLutt/README.md

 - ZMK (with dongle support)
 - completely open source, permissive license ([CERN-OHL-P](https://cern-ohl.web.cern.ch/home))

+### what's left to do?
+- fix small hole placement error in case
+- fix battery opening in case
+- fix cap placement on pcb right

 ### Want one?

-All production files you need to build your own board can be found [here](./prod)
+All production files you need to build your own board can be found [here](./prod). they are certainly usable, but the case might need some scraping/cutting to properly fit the battery.
+I will fix that soon

 The case is split in two parts connected by cylindrical 3x1.7mm magnets.
 The bottom case is open by design and ends at a bit under the hotswap sockets.
 It's meant to be used with self adhesive neopren sheets (2-3mm thick), which are cut to be the same size as the pcb and then glued on top of the underside of the pcb.